 John just shook his head.

 “He’s gone,” I screamed over and over.
-It echoed through the nearly empty stadium.
+It echoed through the empty stadium.
 Finally someone pulled the plug on my mic.
 John and I were hugging Max’s lifeless head lying across our laps.
 ‘Sus slowly motored the boat to the stage.
 Jack rushed to pull us up onto the concrete structure.
 Michael was screaming at Robby, blaming him for the shooting.
 When Jenna rushed up to him, they embraced and Michael forgot about Robby.
 Hippie and the girls were huddled together.
 I looked around, still in shock.
 Stu and Mike Jr. unwrapped John from Max and led him away.